 The material largely determines the quality and expense of the grill cover.
 Grill covers generally come in three different types of material: vinyl, polyester, and canvas.

-- Vinyl covers are waterproof, making them ideal for protecting grills that don’t have the protection of a porch or patio.
+- Vinyl covers are waterproof, making them ideal for protecting grills that don’t have the protection of a covered porch or patio.
 Not all vinyl covers are created equal, though.
 Look for covers made of at least 12-gauge vinyl, which will better withstand the elements and use.
 Thin vinyl will crack and get holes more quickly.

 - Polyester is a popular material for grill covers due to its durability in all types of weather.
 Polyester isn’t inherently waterproof, so it is usually chemically treated with a PVC layer that resists UV rays and is impervious to water.